Blog

 Troubling Numbers from a Recent Poll

-The poll showed that 71.4 percent of practicing pathologists reported burnout symptoms at some time, and 32.9 percent reported it as a current issue.
-The poll also identified six contributing causes for workplace burnout:
+The poll revealed that 71.4 percent of practicing pathologists had experienced symptoms of burnout at some point, with 32.9 percent reporting it as a current concern.
+The survey also highlighted six key factors contributing to workplace burnout, including:

 - Lack of autonomy